FAQs about the identity protection personal identification number (IP PIN)

 A4: If we issued you an IP PIN and you lost it or you didn't receive a new one in the mail, you'll need to obtain your IP PIN before you can e-file your return.

-• You may use our Get an IP PIN online tool to retrieve your current IP PIN.
-If you don’t already have an account on IRS.gov, you will be asked to register for an account and validate your identity.
+You may use your online account to retrieve your current IP PIN.
+If you don’t already have an account on IRS.gov, you will be asked to validate your identity so that you can access your online account.

 If you're unable to retrieve your IP PIN online: